 Most local correctional facilities, including jails, offer canteen services to their inmates.
 Facilities use various methods to sell these items to inmates, depending on the size of the facility and the number of times each week canteen services are offered.
 Net profits from the canteen operations that are generated from the inmates’ accounts must benefit the inmates in the custody of the Sheriff or Regional Jail Superintendent.

 Some Sheriffs/jails also receive funds from other sources directly related to jail operations.
-These include telephone commissions, inmate medical co-payments, work release and other fees collected from inmates.
-As further described below, these funds are either included in the canteen proceed accounts or go to the local treasurer and, through appropriation, defray the cost of the jail operations.
+These include inmate medical co-payments, work release and other fees collected from inmates.
+As further described below, these funds are either included in the canteen proceed accounts or go to the local treasurer and, through appropriation, may be used to defray the cost of the jail operations.

 The inmate canteen accounts and telephone commissions are public funds.
 The Code of Virginia requires that these funds be used within the jail facility for purposes to benefit the inmates.
 The funds should not be used for the sheriff’s or superintendent’s personal gain or convenience.